 One of the foundational myths of collective memories is their constituting effect on the collective itself.
 The original function of collective memories, suggested by the forefather of the concept, Maurice Halbwachs, was to explain the existence of shared identities across individuals with no personal bonds through an imagined common past.
 Other scholars of memory research, such as Ann Rigney, on the other hand, emphasize that it is the memories’ ability to create debate, discussions and adaptations into new social frameworks as instrumental to their continued remembrance.
 Rigney suggests that memories only stay alive as long as “people consider it worthwhile to argue about their meaning”, and a stable memory will, on the contrary, lead to oblivion in the long run.

-While the view on collective memories as fundamentally contestable can give meaning to why the Alta-controversy is remembered in posterity, it is also contradictive to the original use of the concept as defined by Halbwachs.
+While the view on collective memories as fundamentally contestable can give meaning to why the Alta-controversy is remembered so vividly in posterity, it is also contradictive to the original use of the concept as defined by Halbwachs.
 Rather, this makes the Alta-controversy a disputed memory that continues to divide the population because the controversial issues from the conflict are still seen as both present and unresolved.
 Other scholars of collective memory, such as Aleida Assmann and Daniel Bar-Tal, argue that memories of intra-societal conflicts are not productive in the long run and can lead to the disintegration of society.
 In their view, it is not these disputed memories' ability to create a debate that makes them memorable, but it is, what makes them fall into oblivion in the long run due to a sense of “functional forgetfulness” to protect society from its own disputed past.

 However, it is also possible that the collective memory of the Alta-controversy is shaped by the perceived effects of the controversy onto later society.
 In this context, it is not the conflict itself, which is the central focus, but rather the enduring consequences and echoes it left behind.
-Leaning on narrative theory, it is likely that the meaning of the Alta-controversy intertwines with subsequent societal developments and policies.
-The opening of the Sami Parliament in 1989, the introduction of the Finnmark Act of 2005, and ongoing conflicts related to Sami land rights, such as the Fosen controversy, have, in this sense, been crucial in shaping the collective memory of the Alta controversy.
+If the theoretical implication of narrative theory is taken literarily, it is likely that the meaning of the Alta-controversy intertwines with subsequent societal developments and policies.
+The opening of the Sámi Parliament in 1989, the introduction of the Finnmark Act of 2005, and ongoing conflicts related to Sámi land rights, such as the Fosen controversy, have, in this sense, been crucial in shaping the collective memory of the Alta controversy.

 Conflicting perspectives on the past introduce complexity into the process of meaning-making in the present.
 While the primary criterion for compelling narratives is coherence — avoiding elements or details that contradict the intended meaning — the existence of multiple narratives can render the past as fragmented and seemingly incoherent.
 This plurality challenges the conventional belief that a singular, unified meaning can be attributed to historical events simultaneously.
-In this context, if the Alta-controversy has indeed developed meaning as a key event to the development of Sami rights, the collective memory needs to consolidate the Sami narrative of the event, emphasizing Sami presence and perspectives at the expense of other narratives which imply other meanings to posterity.
+In this context, if the Alta-controversy has indeed developed meaning as a key event to the development of Sámi rights, the collective memory needs to consolidate the Sámi narrative of the event, emphasizing Sámi presence and perspectives at the expense of other narratives which imply other meanings to posterity.

-What is the role of newspapers in remembering intra-societal conflicts?
+The important role of newspapers in remembering intra-societal conflicts